IBM/Scalable-WordPress-deployment-on-Kubernetes/README.md

 ```

 # 2. Create Services and Deployments

+> *Note:* If you want to use Bluemix Compose-MySql as your backend, please go to [Using Bluemix MySQL as backend](#2-1-using-bluemix-mysql-as-backend).

 Install persistent volume on your cluster's local storage.
 Then, create the secret and services for MySQL and WordPress.